Tribe on Campus

 New Perspectives on Participatory Arts

-Tribe were invited to speak about how they use Tribe Talks as a tool of participatory theatre in this conference exploring new knowledge and practice generated by around participatory arts.
+In 2018, we were invited to speak at the University of East Anglia on the 40th Anniversary celebration of the Salisbury Centre for Visual Arts.
+We discussed how we use Tribe Talks as a tool of participatory theatre, exploring new knowledge and practice generated by around participatory arts.